-Reading is a large university town in the county of Berkshire in the UK located approximately 40 miles west of London.
+Reading is a large university town with a wide range of student housing in the county of Berkshire in the UK located approximately 40 miles west of London.
 Its location in Thames Valley boasts magical views right at the intersection of River Thames and River Kennet.
 Its vibrant history dates back about 1400 years.
 Reading’s weather is considered warm and temperate.
 However, it experiences a significant amount of rainfall throughout the year even in dry months, so you should be prepared for that while living in Reading, UK.

 Reading University is the main university in the city, founded back in 1892 as an extension to the University of Oxford.
 It has three major campuses within the UK, two of which are located in Reading and one on the banks of the River Thames in Buckinghamshire.
 Its fourth campus is located in Malaysia.
 The esteemed university is recognized globally as an award-winning research institution.
 It was the first university to receive the Queen’s Award for Export Achievement in the year 1989.